pikdum/blog/content/posts/thistle-tea-2024-update/index.md

 ![](./20240921_02h52m24s_grim.avif)

 Previously I was only spawning mobs into the world, but now I'm also spawning game objects.
-These are things like dynamic seasonal decorations, mailboxes, chairs, etc.
+These are things like dynamic seasonal decorations, mailboxes, chairs, bonfires, etc.
 The implementation is a lot like mobs, with each game object getting a GenServer process.
 There's still a lot of work here, like properly handling seasonal decorations so they all aren't active at once.